Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 exercises: 0
 questions:
 - "What is this workshop about?"
-- "What is BioCommons Australia?"
+- "What is Australian BioCommons?"
+- "Sydney Informatics Hub (SIH)"
 - "Why develop/use Bioinformatics pipelines?"
 - "What is nextflow and nfcore?"
 - "Which nfocore pipeline? - nfcore-rnaseq"